tuomur/python-odata/doc/index.rst

 - Supports simple queries on EntitySets
 - Powered by the excellent Requests library
 - Most of the more intricate querying options
-- Automatically generate Python data classes base on service $metadata endpoint definitions
+- Automatically generate Python data classes based on service $metadata endpoint definitions

 Not currently supported: